 You’ll find Compositors working in animation and post-production.
-They are the ones with all the technical know-how, who bring the various elements of the production together.
-Compositors are responsible for creating the final product.
-They do this by piecing together each layer of previously created material.
-Previously created materials include live action, visual effects, 2D animation, computer graphics and more.
-That’s a lot of technical know-how!
+They are the ones with all the technical know-how, who bring the various elements of the production together – responsible for constructing the final image of an animation sequence.
+This is done by combining layers of previously created material together into the finished product.
+It is primarily a 2D role within the 3D world of CGI and Visual effects.

 In this role an expert knowledge of computer graphics is mandatory.
 Further, knowledge should span the entire process as Compositors will receive materials from a range of sources.
 So, apart from being a technical wiz, what else is important when becoming a Compositor?
-Well, Compositors also need to have a flair for the artistic, and an eye for detail.
-They are responsible for the continuity of the final product and as such must work as part of a larger team to match things like colour levels and lighting.
-They are also responsible for adding motion blur, mattes and creating shadows.
+Well, Compositors also need to have a flair for the artistic, and an eye for detail:

-- Willing to work long hours when necessary
+- Willingness to work long hours if required.

-- Willing to continuously learn and stay up to date with industry developments.
+- Ability to stay up to date with technological developments.